 Andromeda constellation is located in the northern sky, between Cassiopeia’s W asterism and the Great Square of Pegasus.
 It is one of the 48 Greek constellations, first listed in Claudius Ptolemy’s Almagest in the 2nd century CE.

 The constellation was named after the mythical princess Andromeda, the daughter of Queen Cassiopeia and wife of the Greek hero Perseus.
-It is also known as the Chained Maiden, Persea (wife of Perseus), or Cepheis (daughter of Cepheus).
+It is also known as the Princess, the Chained Maiden, Persea (wife of Perseus), or Cepheis (daughter of Cepheus).

 Among other notable deep sky objects, Andromeda constellation contains the famous Andromeda Galaxy (Messier 31) and the dwarf elliptical galaxies Messier 32 (Le Gentil) and Messier 110.
 The brightest stars in the constellation — Alpheratz, Mirach and Almach — form a chain between the Great Square of Pegasus and the constellation Perseus.